abeyra/abeyra/README.md

 </p>

 <p align="center">
-    A creative software engineer from the United States
+    A creative software engineer from the United States with Cuban & Colombian roots
 </p>

 <p align="center">